loftytopping/PyBox/README.md

     ├── LICENSE
     └── README.md

-As noted in the model overview, everything is driven by a gas-phase chemical mechanism.
-It therefore makes sense to have this model held within the root directory before we consider gas-to-particle partitioning [in the folder 'Aerosol'].
-Currently there are two variants used to solve the gas phase model:
+Currently there are two versions of the gas phase model, one held within the root directory and the other in folder 'f2py':

 #### 1) Python [using Numba]
 This is the default version in the root directory.
 Recall the parsing of the equation file?
 After new python scripts are created for use within the ODE solvers, the [Numba](https://numba.pydata.org) package then compiles these before the first simulation.
 Numba does this as the modules are imported.
 You will therefore find the initial pre-simulation stages of the first simulation will take some time, but not in subsequent model simulations.
 Indeed, if you wish to study a fixed chemical mechanism, Numba will not need to re-compile even when you start with new initial conditions.
 Once you have conducted your first simulation, you may change the following within 'Gas_simulation.py':